vcu-ssg/ssg-hs-forensics-app/README.md

 ## Activities

-* If you want to run SAM on an image, jump into the ./reports folder and review <example1.qmd>.
+* If you want to run SAM on an image, jump into the ./reports folder and review [reports/example1.qmd](./reports/example1.qmd).
 This file can be used as a template for running SAM in single images.
+Here is the [report created by quarto](https://vcu-ssg.github.io/ssg-hs-forensics-app/example1.html)..

         cd reports
         quarto render example1.qmd